Buy-To-Let Mortgages In Bristol

 What Are The Typical Lending Terms For Buy-To-Let Mortgages?

 Fox Davidson have access across the UK buy-to-let mortgage market.
 We have access to thousands of products and each lender has their own varying criteria.
 As a rule, the following lending terms apply for buy-to-let mortgages:

 - Loan based on the subject property rental income and/or your personal income

 - Loans from £100,000 with no upward limit

-The amount you can borrow on a buy to let mortgage will depend on your personal income and the market rental income of the buy to let property.
-Some buy to let mortgage lenders will work out the maximum loan using just the rental income.
+The amount you can borrow on a buy-to-let mortgage will depend on your personal income and the market rental income of the buy-to-let property.
+Some buy-to-let mortgage lenders will work out the maximum loan using just the rental income.
 If you have a large personal income you can often borrow substantially more using a lender that calculates their maximum loan using both personal and rental income.

 Each lender will work out how much you can borrow in a different way.
 We would need over 50 different calculators on this site to show you the difference.
-Fox Davidson will complete a fact find with you and using our knowledge of the market we will match you with the correct lender for the loan amount you require.
+Fox Davidson will complete a fact-find with you and using our knowledge of the market we will match you with the correct lender for the loan amount you require.